Developer Guide

 This section explains the implementation of the View Project feature.
 The implementation of other commands that open panels or tabs are similar.

-command results in the UI displaying the specified project together with all its related information.
+The ViewProject command results in the UI displaying the specified project together with all its related information.

 Given below is an example usage scenario and how the mechanism behaves at each step.